sethgis/Wind-Erosion-Modelling/source/Background/Background to WEM.rst

 Background to Land Susceptibility to Wind Erosion Modelling
 ***********************************************************************
-Wind erosion is a natural phenomenon that takes place when soil surface is exposed to the erosive force of the wind, soil particles are loose enough to be detached and transported by the wind.
+Wind erosion is a natural phenomenon that takes place when soil surface is exposed to the erosive force of the wind when soil particles are loose enough to be detached and transported by the wind.
 Terrestrial vegetation including crops depends on appropriate top soil with nutrients as a substrate on which vegetation/crops grows in addition to other climatic factor requirements.